gardener/chaos-engineering/readme.md

 ### Gardener

-Whether you want to target cloud provider resources or pods, if you have a Gardener-managed cluster, this package is for you as it supports all of the above, but in the most homogeneous way (no need to specify cloud provider or cluster credentials, filters and everything else is computed automatically):
+Whether you want to target cloud provider resources or pods, if you have a Gardener-managed cluster, this package is for you as it supports all of the above, but in the most simple, homogeneous, and secure way (no need to specify cloud provider credentials, cluster credentials, or filters explicitly; retrieves credentials and stores them in memory only):

 - **Module: [`garden`](/docs/garden/readme.md)**